saraswatmks/saraswatmks.github.com/_posts/2019/2019-10-14-pex_tutorial.md

+---
+title: Packaging a Machine Learning Project using Python PEX
+date: 2019-10-14
+tags:
+- machine learning
+- python
+- scikit-learn
+excerpt: "Use pex python library to package a python project for deployment."
+---
 ## Introduction

 Companies these days are looking for data scientists who can not only build machine learning models but also deploy them.
 Why?
 Because, companies are progressing towards data driven product/features development.